Specialties

 MalaMala Game Reserve, South Africa

-Getting to the Torres del Paine National Park is no easy feat, but once you are there, Explora Lodge cannot be beat!
-The experiences (hiking, walking, horseback riding and more) here are incredible and at the end of the day your views from the hotel are spectacular!
+Getting to the Torres del Paine National Park is no easy feat, but a stay at Explora Lodge makes it all worth it!
+The experiences here (hiking, walking, horseback riding and more) are incredible and at the end of the day your views from the hotel are spectacular!
+It makes for a seamless blend of luxury and adventure.

 I have saved the best for last.
-Jaw dropping landscape and the most raw cultural experience I have ever had in East Africa.
+Set in Kenya’s remote Mathews Range, Sarara offers jaw-dropping landscapes and the most raw cultural experience I have ever had in East Africa.
 This place is a MUST and should be on everyone’s itinerary when visiting Kenya.

 My Most Recent Trips